PracticalAstronomyCrew/knowledgebase/docs/source/pm/p9-asteroid-light-curve.rst

     * Observation Time

-        * You will be observing a FULL night shift.
+        * You will be observing a FULL night.

     * Target Selection